Napa Valley California, USA Travel Guide

 While popular, Castello di Amorosa deserves a mention as a 'hidden gem' for its unique and a true sense of place within Napa Valley.

-Napa Valley offers a range of sightseeing activities for every interest.
+Napa Valley has a selection of sightseeing activities for every interest.
 Plan ahead for popular attractions.
 Embrace the region's natural beauty and rich cultural heritage.

-Consider a balance of well-known landmarks and hidden gems to maximize your exploration.
+Consider a balance of well-known landmarks and hidden gems to enhance your exploration.
 Early morning visits often mean fewer crowds and better light for photography.

 Take scenic drives like the Silverado Path for picturesque vineyard views with less traffic compared to Highway 29.